The genuine BackupStack.exe file is a software component of My PC Backup | ZipCloud | NovatechCloud by JDI Backup Ltd..

 Description: BackupStack.exe is not essential for Windows and will often cause problems.
 The BackupStack.exe file is located in a subfolder of "C:\Program Files".

 The program is not visible.
-The BackupStack.exe file is digitally signed.
-It is not a Windows core file.
-BackupStack.exe is a Verisign signed file.
+The BackupStack.exe file is not a Windows core file.
+The file has a digital signature.
 BackupStack.exe appears to be a compressed file.
-Therefore the technical security rating is 30% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 44% dangerous; however you should also read the user reviews.

 Recommended: Identify BackupStack.exe related errors